ooddle

 How ooddle Personalizes This

-We built ooddle to support women through this transition with the kind of structure most healthcare systems do not provide.
+We built ooddle to support women through this transition with the kind of structure many healthcare systems do not provide.
 The protocol inside ooddle adapts to your symptoms, your sleep patterns, and your training history.
 Strength sessions progress at a pace your body can actually handle.
 Sleep hygiene adjusts based on hot flash patterns.
 Food guidance shifts toward the whole-food, higher-protein patterns that support menopausal physiology.

 The Recovery pillar handles sleep.
 The Movement pillar handles strength.
 The Mind pillar handles the mood and cognitive shifts.
 The Metabolic pillar handles food.
 The Optimize pillar tracks everything and adjusts as the transition progresses through its phases.
 Many women report that the structure of the protocol matters as much as the specifics, because it provides a sense of agency through a transition that often feels uncontrollable.
+Pricing is Explorer (free), Core ($12/mo), and Pass ($39/mo, coming soon).

 Menopause is not the end of vitality.
 It is the part of life where structure pays the biggest dividend.